slogan621/zequs/README.md

 Zequs is the web-service component of software that would run on a Linux server to which a Zebra ZXP printer is connected.
-It manages print jobs and, via a command line interface that is implemented by a separate project (zequs-java-cli) can control a Zebra ZXP printer.
+It manages print jobs and, via a command line interface that is implemented by a separate project (zequs-java-cli) that interfaces with a Java library provided by Zebra that can control a Zebra ZXP printer.

 Badge images are sent across the API as PNG files, a job is created and stored in a sqlite3 database, and a thread drains the database printing